Atrial fibrillation is a condition in which the

 consumption, and valvular heart disease.
 Recent data have also indicated

-obstructive sleep apnea may raise the risk.
+incidence less common.
+Obstructive sleep apnea raises the risk.

 A common cause of atrial fibrillation is an overactive